mmkal/trpc-cli/README.md

 ### Disclaimer

 >Note that this library is still v0, so parts of the API may change slightly.
-The basic usage of `trpcCli({router}).run()` will remain though, and any breaking changes will be published via release notes!
+The basic usage of `trpcCli({router}).run()` will remain though, and any breaking changes will be published via release notes.

 ### Parameters and flags